Jackleila/Jackleila/README.md

 ### Hi there 👋 I'm Sara El Kortbi
 ---

-:blue_book: I am a Computer Science Engineer graduate
+:blue_book: I am a CS graduate and I have a Master in Cybersecurity

-:computer: Currently working as a Junior Research Engineer
+:computer: Currently working as a cSOC Analyst

-⚡ Mainly interested in web programming, cybersecurity and machine learning
+⚡ Mainly interested in cybersecurity, web programming and machine learning

 <!-- :octocat: